kerolesgirges/HOME-AUTOMATION-AND-SECURITY-SYSTEM-BASED-ON-IOT/README.md

 07-Discharge Protection.\
 08-
 ## general notes
-01- try use mqtt fx
+01- try use mqtt fx \
+02-can we use smart nfc bear with main node \